lodash/lodash/doc/README.md

 This method invokes `interceptor` and returns `value`.
 The interceptor is invoked with one argument; (value).
-The purpose of this method is to "tap into" a method chain in order to perform operations based on intermediate results within the chain.
-To mutate, alter, or replace intermediate results, use `_.thru`.
+The purpose of this method is to "tap into" a method chain in order to modify intermediate results through mutation.

 #### Arguments
 1. `value` *(&#42;)*: The value to provide to `interceptor`.